Gift, Estate, and Generation-Skipping Transfer Tax Calculations

 Calculating the Gift Tax

-For any year in which a gift is given that exceeds the annual exclusion or for which gift splitting was elected, Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return must be filed.
+For any year in which a gift exceeds the annual exclusion or for which gift splitting was elected, Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return must be filed.

-The gift tax is calculated by adding the value of all gifts given over a lifetime that is above the exclusion and subtracting deductions and exemptions:
+The gift tax is calculated by adding the value of all gifts given over a lifetime that exceeded the exclusion and subtracting deductions and exemptions:

 Calculating the Estate Tax